Christopher Allport: Death

 On January 25, 2008, Allport was one of three men killed by three avalanches near the Mountain High ski resort in Wrightwood, San Bernardino County, California (in the San Gabriel Mountains).
 There were two other fatalities: Michael McKay, an off-duty member of the resort's ski patrol, and Darin Bodie Coffey.
 A fourth man, snowboarder Oscar Gonzales, escaped after getting lost and hitting a rock.
 Winter storms had been recently hitting Southern California; the San Gabriel Mountains, while usually free of avalanches, had been hit by 3 ft of snow the week before Allport died.

 Allport played Pete Campbell's father, Andrew, on the 2007–15 drama series Mad Men during season one.
-Following Allport's death, his character was killed off from the show during the episode 'Flight One', where Andrew Campbell is one of those killed in the crash of American Airlines Flight 1 in Jamaica Bay, New York, following take-off on March 1, 1962.
-The episode is dedicated in Allport's memory.
+Following Allport's death, his character was killed off from the show during the episode 'Flight 1', where Andrew Campbell is one of those killed in the crash of American Airlines Flight 1 in Jamaica Bay, New York, following take-off on March 1, 1962.
+The episode is dedicated to Allport's memory.